|Materials Engineering and Biology|

 Experiences of the Faculty’s Graduates

 Prof. Lior Korenblaum, who was a student in the faculty of Materials Science and Engineering, is now a faculty member in the faculty of Electrical Engineering, Technion.

 I decided to study Materials Engineering and Physics because of the variety, interest and challenge.
 The variety is expressed in the combination of an engineering degree and a degree in science (physics or chemistry), and also in the variety of fields in Materials Engineering one is exposed to during the studies, including metallic materials, electronic, ceramic, plastics, semi-.
 My impression was that the wide variety of subjects studied provides a wide range of occupational options in the industry and in research in higher degrees.

-My fellow bachelor's degree students work in the defense and aerospace industries, in traditional industries and in the microelectronics industry, as many of them have gone to advanced degrees in material engineering, as well as in mechanical engineering, with a minor in nanotechnology, physics, chemistry and electrical engineering.
+My fellow a bachelor's degree students work in the defense and aerospace industries, in traditional industries and in the microelectronics industry, as many of them have gone to advanced degrees in material engineering, as well as in mechanical engineering, with a minor in nanotechnology, physics, chemistry and electrical engineering.
 This is all made possible due to the variety of topics covered in the bachelor's degree, which later on ensures employment in various fields.

 At the Technion in general, and in the Materials Science and Engineering faculty in particular, frequently you have the opportunity to learn from the people who "wrote the book".
 I believe that when listening to a lecturer who was a pioneer in his/her field, this makes a significant contribution to your knowledge and motivation.
-It is important to note that the unique program for dual-major bachelor's degree is not easy, and consists of challenging courses from various departments.
+It is important to note that the unique program for a dual-major bachelor's degree is not easy, and consists of challenging courses from various departments.

 The second and mainly the third degree allow greater freedom of action and options to specialize in some of the most advanced methods worldwide, as well as to work with cutting-edge equipment in material research.
 The higher degrees prepare students to research and development work in the industry through hands-on, independent experience of academic research.